-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In 2020-2021, faculty will create and facilitate collaboration sessions regarding this assessment to identify, describe, and analyze content-specific student performance strengths and weaknesses for improvement.
-The goal of this analysis will be to specifically identify knowledge, skills, and dispositions that are strengths, weaknesses, and areas for program improvement both at the topic and subtopics levels to better articulate expectations and focus instructional design.
-Based on this analysis, faculty will incorporate teaching and learning strategies that will improve graduate student performance in content-specific areas.
-Specifically, faculty will examine and adjust course assignments and materials to ensure they reflect learning associated with the NELP standards.
-Where appropriate, more constructed response formative and summative assessment items will be added to the curriculum.
+In 2020-2021, faculty created and facilitated collaboration sessions regarding this assessment to identify, describe, and analyze content-specific student performance strengths and weaknesses for improvement.
+The goal of this analysis was to specifically identify knowledge, skills, and dispositions that were strengths, weaknesses, and areas for program improvement both at the topic and subtopics levels to better articulate expectations and focus instructional design.
+Based on this analysis, faculty incorporated teaching and learning strategies that improved graduate student performance in content-specific areas.
+Specifically, faculty examined and adjusted course assignments and materials to ensure they reflected learning associated with the NELP standards.
+Where appropriate, more constructed response formative and summative assessment items were added to the curriculum.